This question—asked frequently by retiring dentists—can be a source of confusion.

 1. You retire and surrender your licence.

-When you officially surrender your licence with your provincial or territorial dental association, you also need to notify CDSPI.
+When you officially surrender your licence, you also need to notify CDSPI.

 a.
 With CDSPI Malpractice Insurance* your malpractice coverage changes from ‘active’ to ‘non-practising’ status.
 You will continue to be protected against potential claims from incidents that occurred while you were practising.
 The coverage even protects your estate should a claim be resolved after you die.